LeszekM12/Currency-converter/README.md

 ## **Description:**

 The currency calculator converts PLN amounts into other currencies at their exchange rates.
-My project is based on the [YouCode - Course](https://youcode.pl/frontend-developer/)
+My project is based on the [YouCode](https://youcode.pl/frontend-developer/)

 ### Technologies:
 + HTML5